You are able to explain what a state is, and present its functions.

 Human rights regulate the relations between an individual and a state, at the same time delimiting the limits of power in a democratic society (vertical plane).
 There is a growing view that human rights also apply to relations between individuals (horizontal plane).
 An example may be the child‑parents relationship.
 Rights and freedoms protect the most important values, which include: freedom, equality and dignity.

 The Great Charter of Liberties (Magna Charta Libertatum) of 1215 is considered the beginning of British democracy.
-However, it must not be forgotten that it was established 800 years ago and what we now call „human rights” was then the privilegeprivilegeprivilege of only the highest social strata.
-The document did not grant full rights to women, and people were divided into aristocracy, clergyclergyclergy, free and non‑free.
+However, it must not be forgotten that it was established 800 years ago and what we now call „human rights” was then the privilegeprivilege of only the highest social strata.
+The document did not grant full rights to women, and people were divided into aristocracy, clergyclergy, free and non‑free.

 The catalogue of rights and freedoms we currently have can be divided into three generations (families).
 They were created as a result of the evolution of the concept of protection of human rights.

-How familiar you are with the theory of human rights?
-Describe three generations of human rights.
+Find out how familiar you are with the theory of human rights.
+Match each generation with the types and examples of rights.

 The system of protection of human rights can be defined in two ways: legal and institutional.
 In the legal sense, it is a set of legal norms regulating issues related to the protection of human rights; in the institutional sense – it is a set of bodies responsible for the implementation and control of the adopted standards.
 Systems for the protection of human rights can be divided into national and international.
 International systems include: universal, regional and specialized.